 The available evidence consistently suggests that palliative care improves patient satisfaction relative to usual care.
-One good quality prospective cohort study11 and three RCTs, including one good quality20 and two fair quality,^{10,15} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
-Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.15
+One good quality prospective cohort study13 and three RCTs, including one of good quality21 and two of fair quality,^{12,23} reported on patient satisfaction; three of these studies found higher satisfaction or a greater increase in satisfaction in the intervention group compared to controls.
+Another RCT in patients with mixed diagnoses found no difference in satisfaction between groups, likely due to small sample size.23

-In a two-year study, Brumley et al. prospectively compared 161 patients enrolled in a home-based palliative program for end-of-life care and 139 receiving usual care, with a life expectancy of less than one year.
+In a two-year study, Brumley et al. prospectively compared 161 patients enrolled in a home-based palliative program for end-of-life care and 139 who received usual care with a life expectancy of less than one year.
 Patient satisfaction was measured by the Reid-Gundlach Satisfaction with Services instrument.
 At 60 days, the satisfaction score of the intervention group was statistically significantly higher than baseline (t=-2.75, p=0.01) while the control group had no change (t=-0.5, p=0.6); statistical differences between groups were not evaluated, however.
 In a more recent RCT by the same authors, Brumley et al. evaluated the same intervention in 298 terminally ill patients using the Reid-Gundlach Satisfaction with Services instrument.
-In this study, the authors defined the rate of satisfaction as the proportion of patients reporting being "very satisfied" (score of 37 or above), and found similar rates of satisfaction at baseline and increased rates in the intervention group at 30 days (OR=3.37 vs. controls; 95% CI, 1.42 to 8.10; p=0.006) and 90 days (OR=3.37 vs. controls; 95% CI, 0.65 to 4.96, p=0.03).
+In this study, the authors defined the rate of satisfaction as the proportion of patients reporting being "very satisfied" (score of 37 or above), and found increased rates in the intervention group at 30 days (OR=3.37 vs. controls; 95% CI, 1.42 to 8.10; p=0.006) and 90 days (OR=3.37 vs. controls; 95% CI, 0.65 to 4.96, p=0.03).
 Another study reported that patients receiving early palliative care had significantly greater satisfaction at four months as measured on the FAMCARE-P16 (+3.7 vs. -2.4 for control, p<0.0001); sensitivity analyses also revealed similar results.
-In the patients received to th
+In the study of the same and the proportion of the patients received and t